 1) Introductions — Introductions and put questions in the chat that you have.

-2) Updates to Model: SML’s 7 Weeks and Go!, Bobby’s 3-pager, Demand & Target Prompt, and Student Companion Guide
+2) Updates to Model: 7 Weeks and Go! and the TSA 3-pager, Campaign Implementation Worksheet, AI Demand & Target Prompt

-- What social action books, readings, and assignments do you plan to use?
+- What books, readings, and evaluation tools have you assigned?

 - Other questions?

-4) All Group Discussion — We will then gather as a whole group to discuss general questions about teaching social action, such as:
+4) All Group Discussion — Aa a whole group, respond to the below general questions about teaching social action, such as:

 - Will student campaigns focus on a specific issue or be open-ended for students to choose?